cubyn/eslint-plugin-cubyn/README.md

 ## Can I disable a rule?

-No.

-Modifies the code to match the rule.
+No. Modifies the code to match the rule.

-(There is exceptions.)
+(There are exceptions)

 ## Installation